Cart

 The Clash: European Combat Sports Festival 2026 is a five-day international combat sports event taking place 20–24 October 2026 at Unibet Arena, Tallinn, Estonia.
 It features competitions in K-1 Kickboxing, Muay Thai, MMA, and BJJ, alongside educational seminars and cultural exchange.
 The festival is co-funded by the European Union through the Erasmus+ Sport programme.

-The festival features four combat sports disciplines: K-1 Kickboxing (Amateur, Semi-Pro, Pro), Muay Thai (Amateur, Semi-Pro, Pro), MMA (Amateur, Pro), and Brazilian Jiu-Jitsu (Gi and No-Gi).
+The festival features four combat sports disciplines: K-1 Kickboxing (amateur, WAKO K1-Style rules), Muay Thai (amateur, IFMA rules), MMA (amateur, IMMAF rules), and Brazilian Jiu-Jitsu (Gi and No-Gi).

 Through the Erasmus+ Sport inclusion programme, The Clash provides travel or accommodation support for 200+ athletes with fewer opportunities.
 This ensures equal access to high-level competition and education regardless of financial background.
 Application details will be announced when the programme opens.